gysagsohn/T1A3---Terminal-Application/README.md

-Started my project of T1A3 Terminal application
-My app idea was approved and this was the brief I submitted:
+# T1A3 - Truck Registery Application

+Link to GitHub Repository: https://github.com/gysagsohn/T1A3---Terminal-Application

+Link to the presentation: TBC

+# Brief submission:
+I submitted the below breif for terminal application app assginement:
-    Brief - I would like to make a truck register.
+    I would like to make a truck register.
 It will keep a detail for a fleet of trucks, including key information, such as rego, model, and plant number.

     Features will include:
         to add/remove trucks